news

 In February 2024, Franke was sentenced to four to 60 years behind bars for child abuse.
 This comprises four sentences of one to 15 years, which will run consecutively.

-In the previous October, the Utah mother plead guilty to four counts of child abuse.
-She was originally charged with six counts in September, but two counts were dropped under the plea deal.
+In the previous October, the Utah mother pleaded guilty to four counts of child abuse.
+She was originally charged with six counts in September 2023, but two counts were dropped under the plea deal.

 Watch: The case explained.
 Post continues below.